-Green Hills Software’s GateD family of products is a processor-neutral, comprehensive data-plane and control-plane solution that provides complete source code for Layer 2 switching and Layer 3 routing protocols.
+Green Hills Software’s GateD family of products is a processor-neutral, comprehensive data-plane and control-plane solution that provides complete source code for Layer 3 routing protocols.
 The scalability of the code, complete functionality, and expansive set of APIs make the code ideal for inclusion in carrier-grade core, edge, and aggregation devices.

 For over fifteen years, hundreds of products have been built around GateD Layer 3 routing technology.
 As the chosen standard starting point for anyone who required Internet routing—GateD provides everything from server redundancy to the most scalable, core IP routers.
 Representing a substantial evolutionary step forward, GateD provides equipment manufacturers with exactly the functionality they require for building next-generation carrier-targeted equipment: core and edge IP routers as well as aggregation devices.

 GateD is a complete control-plane solution, with all requisite protocols